Andropause: Recognising the Signs

 Mind & Mood

-- Low motivation.
-Struggling to find enthusiasm for things you used to enjoy.
+• Low motivation.
+You struggle to find enthusiasm for evey day tasks or things you used to enjoy doing.

 Body & Energy

-- Persistent fatigue and low energy.
-Running on fumes, no matter how much you sleep.
+• Persistent fatigue and low energy.
+Your batery never quite fully charges, no matter how much you sleep.

-- Changes in muscle mass and strength.
-Feeling weaker than you used to.
+• Changes in muscle mass and strength.
+Your body just doesn't respond like it used to.

 Physical & Intimacy

-- Hot flashes or sweating (yes, men get them too!).
+• Hot flashes or sweating.
+Yes, men get these too!

 The Next Step

-So, how many of those boxes did you tick?
-Don't worry, finding the cause is half the battle won.
+So, how many of those can you relate to?
+Don't worry, recognising the signs is half the battle won.
 Ready to dig a little deeper into the specifics?

-Click on the options below to find out more about what's going on with your inner workings and how you can start feeling like yourself again—only better!
+Click on the options below to discover what's going on inside and how to start feeling yourself again - but better.